 The following are used in scenes in only the 1960s storyline.
 All but one of these locations are no longer around.

 While not used as a setting, there are references to Old Salem, Dewey's Bakery, and Tanglewood Park (in Clemmons.)
 It was so fun to write about places that I know, and it was even more fun to research locations from Winston-Salem's history.
-I look forward to sharing more about these "real" places from the book soon.
-After three weeks of stomach pain and nausea for my nine-year-old son, and a previous doctor visit that didn’t provide answers, I took him back to the pediatrician on a Saturday morning.
-The outcome of the visit was an immediate trip to a hospital’s emergency department to rule out appendicitis.
+I look forward to sharing more about these "real" places from the book soon. |

 About the BlogThank you for visiting my blog.
 I share devotional articles and musings about life, parenting, and the writing journey, as well as important news about my books.
 I hope you find something of interest here!
 Click below to sign up for my email newsletter, which includes links to my latest blog posts.
 Thank you!